The information in this article applies to:

 - If there is attic space above the dormer, it may be necessary to modify the attic walls on Floor A as well as the dormer walls on Floor 2.

 You can create dormers in more complex plans the same way, but you may want to experiment with wall placement and pitch to achieve the desired effect.

 - Select Build> Window> Window and click on the dormer front wall to place a window.

-- Select the window, then click the Center Object edit button; and click near the wall containing the window to center it on the wall.
+- Select the window, click the Center Object edit button, and click near the wall containing the window to center it on the wall.

-- Next, click on the Open Object edit button, which displays the Window Specification dialog, where you can specify the Window Type, Width, Height, and Lites.
+- Next, click on the Open Object edit button, and in the Window Specification dialog that displays, specify the Window Type, Width, Height, and the number of Lites.

-- When you have completed making changes in the Window Specification dialog, click OK to apply them.
+- When you have completed making changes, click OK to close the dialog and apply them.